goldenm-software/layrz_ble/README.md

 ### In Web, why I need to supply the services and characteristics?
 This is a limitation of the Web Bluetooth API, you need to supply the services and characteristics to interact with the device.
 This is a security measure to prevent malicious websites to interact with your devices.

-### And, why on Web I cannot negotiate the MTU?
+### And, why on Web and Linux, I cannot negotiate the MTU?
-This functionality on Web Bluetooth API is currently not available, we're working on a workaround to provide this feature.
+This functionality on Web Bluetooth API is currently not available, similar case with Linux, the wrapper implemented [bluez package](https://pub.dev/packages/bluez) does not support this feature.

+Disclaimer: On Linux, if you call `setMtu`, the response is the allowed MTU from the device and the system, not the negotiated MTU.

 ### Why is this package called `layrz_ble`?
 All packages developed by [Layrz](https://layrz.com) are prefixed with `layrz_`, check out our other packages on [pub.dev](https://pub.dev/publishers/goldenm.com/packages).